bait509-ubc/BAIT509/assessments/final_project/final.md

 ### Flood Forecasting

 Your client, an environmental consulting firm, wants to predict floods one or two days in advance.
 Suppose your client is currently using the last-value-carried-forward method to forecast, and wants to see "if you can do better" (whatever that means).

+Hint: The `lubridate` package in R is useful for working with dates.
+In particular, use the `yday()` function to obtain the "day of year" from the date.
+The `year()` function is also useful -- it extracts the year from a date.